-The main components of a wine grape are stem, skin, flesh (aka pulp), and seeds.
+The main components of a wine grape are:

-Red and Rosé wines are made from black grapes.
+Red wines and Rosé wines are made from black grapes.

-The skin of black grapes has a deep color.
+The skin of black grapes has a dark color (blue, violet, red).

-White and Orange wines are made from white grapes.
+White wines and Orange wines are made from white grapes.

-The skin of white grapes has a light color.
+The skin of white grapes has light color (yellow, green).